Friday, April 26, 2024

 A 3 lane bridge, viaduct or tunnel can be great if its for one direction.
 However, if it's for 2 way traffic, it can easily get very congested, unless its in a rural area.

-The Johnson_Street_Bridge in Victoria, BC & the Lions_Gate_Bridge in Vancouver, are quintessential 3 lane bottlenecks.
+The Johnson_Street_Bridge in Victoria, BC & the Lions_Gate_Bridge in Vancouver, are quintessential 3 BC lane bottlenecks.
 How is this possible?
 Make sure that a bus & HOV tunnel or bridge isn't built next to them.
-Especially make sure that a heavy rail & light rail tunnel or bridge isn't built close to them.
+Especially make sure that a heavy rail or a light rail tunnel or bridge isn't built close to them.
 Thus, both crossings are fine examples of BC congestive planning.
 It's also crucially symbolic, as BC has been refusing to keep up with urban transportation needs.
 Thinking big & building big in Texas is no problem, because it's so far away from the backwater BC planning mentality.
-However, even Alberta & Washington State never seemed interested in taking a backward BC approach to things.
+However, even Alberta & Washington State never seemed interested in taking a backward BC approach to things as well.

 The Windsor+Bridge is a backwater, 3 lane Sydney crossing.
 Just imagine if that was on the edge of the CBD.
 Well, if you are from NSW & you visit BC, nothing can prepare you for such narrow bridges, short trains & stumpy buildings.
 Fortunately, nothing like the BC mentality was allowed to take over NSW.